TwiN/gatus/README.md

   - name: anchor-example-2
     <<: *defaults
-    group: example              # This will override the group defined in &defaults
+    groups: ["example"]              # This will override the group defined in &defaults
     url: "https://example.com"

   - name: anchor-example-3